Cast Your Vote for Your Favorite Sales-Building Best Practice!

 Engage in thorough and open discussions, including a detailed financial analysis, before signing a contract.
 The relationship has to work well for both parties.

 Determine opportunities for you to help the independent business thrive.
 For example, with MaMa Deb’s, we have been helping her with things like packaging, UPCs, and insurance.

 Market the partnership on your social channel, web properties, and ads.

 We work together to determine expected profit margins and set pricing for each individual purveyor.

 Pay attention to trends in your community.
-Knowing who is an up-and-coming food producer is the best way to secure an exclusive deal that will pay dividends for you both.
+Knowing who is an up-and-coming food producer is the best way to get an exclusive deal that will pay dividends for you both.

 Focus on quality.
-When we decided to add the café, we didn’t want to just add your run of the mill café.
+When we decided to add the café, we didn’t want to just add your run of the mill coffee shop.
 Instead, we waited until we could bring in somebody who creates beautiful coffees that you can’t get anywhere else in town.
-The reality of today’s employment landscape is that it is very difficult to bring on employees with real expertise.
-So, to achieve that, you might have to look elsewhere.

 Have a best practice of your own?
 We want to hear it!